Author: Dr. Jean-Paul Rodrigue

 1. Societal Challenges

 The role of transportation in society has been increasingly acknowledged, which goes beyond its economic contribution.
 Concerns over energy efficiency, safety, and security are becoming more salient.
-While energy prices have been subject to significant volatility in recent years, the long-term trend is indicative of an energy transition, often labeled as the decarbonization of transportation.
+While energy prices have been subject to significant volatility, the long-term trend is indicative of an energy transition, often labeled as the decarbonization of transportation.
 While technologies may make alternative fuel vehicles a commercial option to the internal combustion engine, the main question is to what extent this transition may be associated with higher transportation costs.
 Energy, particularly the availability of oil, has been a salient factor in the development of transport systems.
-It remains to be seen about which forms of transport and mobility will take shape as the energy transition away from fossil fuels takes place.
+It remains to be seen which forms of transport and mobility will take shape as the energy transition away from fossil fuels takes place.

 Transportation safety issues are somewhat paradoxical.
 On the one hand, transportation modes and terminals are incrementally becoming safer as accident rates are declining.
 This is particularly the case for air transportation, in which safety performance has steadily improved despite substantial growth in the number of passengers being carried.
 Similar trends are observed for road transportation, particularly in developed economies, as fatality rates have declined.
 However, road transport safety remains a salient issue in developing economies where vehicle ridership is increasing and where enforcement of safety regulations is lacking.
 An enduring issue is, therefore, to ensure that transportation safety continues to improve through better modal and infrastructure design, operational practices, and the enforcement of existing regulations.